-Jessa Moore, a national trend spotter, believes the hot dog is an American treasure.
+Jessa Moore, a national trendspotter, believes the hot dog is an American treasure.
 “They are part of the national Zeitgeist,” she says.
-“They make people remember their childhoods.”
-Moore says that while some traditional supermarket hot dogs have fallen from popularity in this age of health and organics, the artisanal nitrate-free hot dogs new to market are experiencing an upswing in popularity.
-“The hot dog is really humble and people are trying to give them an artisanal makeover,” she says.
+“They make people remember their childhoods,” Moore says while some traditional supermarket hot dogs have fallen from popularity in this age of health and organics, the artisanal nitrate-free hot dogs new to the market are experiencing an upswing in popularity.
+“The hot dog is really humble, and people are trying to give them an artisanal makeover,” she says.
 “The haute dog is having a moment.”

-Speaking of New York, at the Bromberg brothers’ Blue Ribbon Fried Chicken in New York City and Las Vegas, they’ve relaunched the Beach Bird during June, their crowd-pleasing specialty fried chicken sandwich layered with shredded iceberg lettuce, tomato, pickled cucumbers, brown mustard, malt vinegar- and sea salt-drizzled French fries, and…wait for it: a grilled beef hot dog (what a year to be eating).
+Speaking of New York, at the Bromberg brothers’ Blue Ribbon Fried Chicken in New York City and Las Vegas, they’ve relaunched the Beach Bird during June; their crowd-pleasing specialty fried chicken sandwich layered with shredded iceberg lettuce, tomato, pickled cucumbers, brown mustard, malt vinegar- and sea salt-drizzled French fries, and…wait for it: a grilled beef hot dog (what a year to be eating).

 At the NoMad Bar, acclaimed chef Daniel Humm has also tackled the hot dog, wrapping it in crackly strips of bacon, tucking it into a toasty buttered bun, and topping it with celery rib, root, and leaf, with a streak of black-truffle aioli.
 Even modernist chef Grant Achatz is getting in on the dog, using a rotary evaporator to distill the essence of the dog and its component parts down into one surprising bite of a Chicago-style hot dog.